nannau/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a physical scientist interested in artificial intelligence for climate science applications.
-I'm interests include generative models, computer vision, generative adversarial networks, and statistical downscaling.
+My name is Nic, and this is my personal website to organize projects that I am interested or involved in.
+I am a physical scientist with Environment and Climate Change Canada currently interested in using artificial intelligence for statistical downscaling.
+I am interests include generative models, computer vision, generative adversarial networks, and statistical downscaling.
 {style="text-align: justify;"}